Concorde: Ogee planform selected

-Küchemann and others at the RAE continued their work on the slender delta throughout this period, considering three basic shapes; the classic straight-edge delta, the "gothic delta" that was rounded outward to appear like a gothic arch, and the "ogival wing" that was compound-rounded into the shape of an ogee.
-Each of these planforms had its own advantages and disadvantages in terms of aerodynamics.
+Küchemann and others at the RAE continued their work on the slender delta throughout this period, considering three basic shapes - the classic straight-edge delta, the "gothic delta" that was rounded outward to appear like a gothic arch, and the "ogival wing" that was compound-rounded into the shape of an ogee.
+Each of these planforms had advantages and disadvantages.
 As they worked with these shapes, a practical concern grew to become so important that it forced selection of one of these designs.

-Generally one wants to have the wing's centre of pressure (CP, or "lift point") close to the aircraft's centre of gravity (CG, or "balance point") to reduce the amount of control force required to pitch the aircraft.
-As the aircraft layout changes during the design phase, it is common for the CG to move fore or aft.
-With a normal wing design this can be addressed by moving the wing slightly fore or aft to account for this.
+Generally, the wing's centre of pressure (CP, or "lift point") should be close to the aircraft's centre of gravity (CG, or "balance point") to reduce the amount of control force required to pitch the aircraft.
+As the aircraft layout changes during the design phase, the CG commonly moves fore or aft.
+With a normal wing design, this can be addressed by moving the wing slightly fore or aft to account for this.
 With a delta wing running most of the length of the fuselage, this was no longer easy; moving the wing would leave it in front of the nose or behind the tail.
 Studying the various layouts in terms of CG changes, both during design and changes due to fuel use during flight, the ogee planform immediately came to the fore.

-While the wing planform was evolving, so was the basic SST concept.
-Bristol's original Type 198 was a small design with an almost pure slender delta wing, but evolved into the larger Type 223.

-To test the new wing, NASA privately assisted the team by modifying a Douglas F5D Skylancer with temporary wing modifications to mimic the wing selection.
-In 1965 the NASA test aircraft successfully tested the wing, and found that it reduced landing speeds noticeably over the standard delta wing.
-NASA Ames test center also ran simulations that showed the aircraft would suffer a sudden change in pitch when entering ground effect.
+To test the new wing, NASA assisted the team by modifying a Douglas F5D Skylancer to mimic the wing selection.
+In 1965, the NASA test aircraft successfully tested the wing, and found that it reduced landing speeds noticeably over the standard delta wing.
+NASA also ran simulations at Ames that showed the aircraft would exhibit a sudden change in pitch when entering ground effect.
 Ames test pilots later participated in a joint cooperative test with the French and British test pilots and found that the simulations had been correct, and this information was added to pilot training.